Julius-Java/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions sets the mode of file hello to the same as olleh 11-directories_permissions - adds x permission to all subdir of the current dir for owner, group and other users 12-directory_permissions - creates dir *my_dir* with permissions 751 in the working dir
+10-mirror_permissions sets the mode of file hello to the same as olleh 11-directories_permissions - adds x permission to all subdir of the current dir for owner, group and other users 12-directory_permissions - creates dir *my_dir* with permissions 751 in the working dir 13-change_group - changes group owner to school for the file hello